Ha just made it back to the broadcast complex here in the nick of time.

 Now, what's going to happen when revenues go up after this tax cut?

-I folks, you have you have to love this.
+You have to love this.

-And by the way, um, listen to this.
+And by the way, listen to this.

 Experts say that the tax cuts approved in the early days of the Bush administration have also pushed more people under the tax into the AMT.

-The Treasury Department estimates that without a change in law, a total of 23 million people would have to pay the uh alternative tax on their 2006 taxes at an average of about $2,000 additional each.
+The Treasury Department estimates that without a change in law, a total of 23 million people would have to pay the alternative tax on their 2006 taxes at an average of about $2,000 additional each.

 And by the way, if the Bush tax cuts helped move people up to a different tax bracket, I thought only the rich benefited from Bush's tax cuts.

-Now we've got a tax cut here in effect, with the AMT being temporarily suspended.
+Now we've got a tax cut here in effect with the AMT being temporarily suspended.

 Only the rich get tax cuts.

-It's entitled Harry Reed's Deficit of Leadership.
+It's entitled Harry Reid's Deficit of Leadership.

 It's a long piece.

-I don't I don't have time to go through the whole thing.
+I don't have time to go through the whole thing.

-But uh here's here's how it starts.
+But here's how it starts.

 It's part of a pattern.